Jim Rohn was the motivational speaker who shared the following piece of advice;

-Take a moment to compare the two different set of responses – which circle would you benefit having behind you to support you on your journey?
-I personally would definitely be betting my money on Circle Two, and I know, unless I was extremely determined, that if I spent too much time in the company of Circle One that I would very quickly be doubting myself and might even back track on my decision to make a change.
-In fact, scrap that, I highly doubt I would have even have made the decision to go it alone in the first place.
+Take a moment to compare the two sets of responses - which circle would you benefit in having support you on your journey?
+I personally would be betting my money on Circle Two.
+I know that unless I was extremely determined, if I spent too much time in the company of Circle One I would very quickly be doubting myself and might even back track on my decision to make a change.
+In fact, scrap that.
+I highly doubt I would have even have made the decision to go it alone in the first place.

-You may, however, have noticed that in amongst the pessimism, defeatism and negativity of Circle One that there was a friend who had real belief of the benefits that the change could bring and vocalised it, and amongst the positivity and optimism of Circle Two there was a very risk-aversed friend who made it clear they didn’t agree with the choice.
-In all your choices in which you speak to your circle about you will normally always have people on both sides of the fence regarding their reactions to what you are doing/about to do, but the important part to pay attention to is which side of the fence the majority of the group sit, and their reasons for it.
+You may, however, have noticed that in amongst the pessimism, defeatism and negativity of Circle One that there was a friend who had real belief of the benefits that the change could bring and vocalised it.
+Additionally, amongst the positivity and optimism of Circle Two there was a very risk-aversed friend who made it clear they didn't agree with the choice.
+In all your choices in which you speak to your circle about you will normally always have people on both sides of the fence regarding their reactions to what you are doing/about to do.
+The important part to pay attention to is which side of the fence the majority of the group sit, and their reasons for it.

 There are two additional key distinctions to make here:

 - Even if you have that one friend who always has your back and knows and believes in what you can achieve, if the rest of your circle doesn't (due to their own personal perceptions of the change you're making (and which ironically has nothing to do with you)) then that one friend can be too easily drowned out and their words of encouragement won't make an impact.